Makwa Lake 129B

 Makwa Lake 129B is an Indian reserve of the Makwa Sahgaiehcan First Nation in Saskatchewan.
-It is 95 miles northwest of North Battleford.
+It is about 95 miles north-west of North Battleford.
 In the 2016 Canadian Census, it recorded a population of 982 living in 226 of its 444 total private dwellings.
 In the same year, its Community Well-Being index was calculated at 47 of 100, compared to 58.4 for the average First Nations community and 77.5 for the average non-Indigenous community.